View the full list of fields, first using long-form arguments:

 See Recreating the Default Image for details.

-consider the source of the components (aka packages) for that new image.
+consider the source of the components (packages) for the new image.

-A distro ties together a list of repos, i.e., package repositories,
+A distro ties together a list of repos (package repositories)

 and an optional release.